nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

     This matches the .tsconfig settings that will bundle all your .ts files into a single JavaScript file named appBundle.js.

-8. In Visual Studio, move app.js from the www/js folder to the typings folder.
+8. In Visual Studio, move app.js from the www/js folder to the source folder.

 9. Rename app.js to app.ts.